-Fig. 5.
+Fig. 6.
 Comparison in a cluttered scenario.
 The red, green, and blue dots represent proposed grasp points for the hand frame, thumb tip, and index finger tip of the left robot hand.
 Notice that the colored dots are scattered around in the baseline approach since the highest response filter in conv-3 or conv-4 layer are no longer restricted to the same high level structure.

+These selected hierarchical CNN features are then associated with a hierarchical controller that controls different kinematic subchains hierarchically.
+In this work, hierarchical CNN features in the fourth convolutional layer is associated with the arm controller and hierarchical CNN features in the third convolutional layer is associated with the hand controller.
 The intuition behind these relations is that when moving the arm, a rough location of the object is sufficient and the detail object information is only needed when placing fingers.
-We evaluated this approach on 50 grasping trials on 10 novel objects and show significant improvement over a point cloud based approach.
+We evaluate this approach on 50 grasping trials on 10 novel objects and show significant improvement over a point cloud based approach.

-This hierarchical CNN feature is further combined with proprioceptive feedback and force feedback to form a hierarchical aspect representation in [20].
+This hierarchical CNN feature is further combined with proprioceptive feedback and force feedback to form a hierarchical aspect representation in [39].
 This aspect representation is used to represent the stored observation in an ATG model and can be used to model the appearance, pose, and location of an object and the force feedback that the robot have perceived.
-This aspect representation is evaluated on the Washington RGB-D Objects dataset [23] on instance pose recognition and achieved state of the art result.
+This aspect representation is evaluated on the Washington RGB-D Objects dataset [40] on instance pose recognition and achieved state of the art result.